tailscale/tailscale/api.md

 ### Response example

-If there are no DNS servers, it returns an error message:
+If there are no DNS servers, Tailscale returns an error message:

 ``` jsonc
 {